On the path to recovery

 Grit’s Senegal asset, Club Med, has been closed during the pandemic and with the monsoon season resuming in April 2021 for five months, re-opening is currently targeted for the fourth quarter of 2021.
 All rent due up until December 2020 has been fully paid and a minimum of 50% of contracted rent will be paid until the resort reopens.

 AnfaPlace Mall, in Morocco, has been the most affected asset in Grit’s property portfolio by some distance.
 The timing of the pandemic could not have been worse for the company, with the mall having recently undergone a refurbishment and Grit in the process of letting up the new vacant space.
-Lockdown resulted in delays to the start date of previously-agreed tenancies and negotiations with prospective tenants ending.
-The vacancy rate at the shopping centre has increased to 27.3%, as at 31 December 2020.
+Lockdown resulted in delays to the start date of previously-agreed tenancies (and the payment of rent) and negotiations with prospective tenants ending.
+The vacancy rate (amount of space unlet) at the shopping centre has increased to 27.3%, as at 31 December 2020.

 The company has forecast letting of the vacant space will take 18 months.
 As part of Grit’s existing strategy to reduce retail exposure, it sold a 39.5% stake in AnfaPlace, which reduced its exposure to the retail sector to below 25%.